- Fede Alvarez

 - Release Date

 In the minutes and hours after watching Don’t Breathe, our natural tendency to ask questions about what we have just seen slowly chips away at our enjoyment of, what at first seems like, a gripping home invasion thriller.
-Not long after it’s over, the previous hour-and-a-half goes from being an impressive exercise in cinematic tension to little more than a technically sound production hanging by the thin threads of a plot-hole-ridden script.
+Not long after it’s over, the previous 90 minutes go from being an impressive exercise in cinematic tension to little more than a technically sound production hanging by the thin threads of a plot-hole-ridden script.
 Fede Alvarez reteams with Sam Raimi’s Ghost House Pictures after their 2013 remake Evil Dead to direct his screenplay, co-written by Rodo Sayagues.
 And because issues with Alvarez and Savagues’ script threaten to undermine the entire result of the otherwise superbly crafted film, several incongruous elements of the story will be discussed in this review.
 Consider yourself forewarned.

 Set in Detroit, Don’t Breathe follows a thieving threesome that breaks into the wrong house.
 Alex (Dylan Minnette) has master keys and an alarm remote to each house since his father works for a home security company.
 Alongside his two friends, Alex targets homes managed by his father’s company, robbing expensive goods and selling to a shady fence.
 Rocky (Jane Levy) comes from a bad home and dreams of stealing enough green to escape to California with her young sister.
 Her boyfriend, Money (Daniel Zovatto), desperately wants to be street tough.
 They are not the brightest bunch, as Money demonstrates by leaving his DNA behind at a crime scene, and there’s an obvious tension between Alex and Money, as the former harbors some unrequited feelings for the latter’s girlfriend.
 But these characters are less important to the story than the basic setup.